Paperback review by Alice Farrant

 Leon can feel their eyes on his back.
 He knows what their faces look like and how they feel sorry for him and how much they hate his mum.
 Why can’t they be quiet so he can watch telly or play with his toys?

 The novel is told entirely from the perspective of Leon, which allows for the typical misunderstandings of the young.
 Leon’s voice is so strong, his pain and desperation to be loved and belong so clear.
 De Waal writes cleverly, running sentences on breathlessly as children do, to denote Leon’s young mind.
 It is often difficult to write young characters and this method of writing assisted my imagining of Leon as a young boy, rather than a boy with an adult voice.
-You, as the reader, know that Leon is missing the ability to understand that come with being an adult, and you’ll long for him to be able to comprehend his situation as well as you do.
+You, as the reader, know that Leon is missing the ability to understand that comes with being an adult, and you’ll long for him to be able to comprehend his situation as well as you do.

 Underneath this story of a boy and his brother lies the racial tensions of the era, including race riots of 1981 in south London.
 Running Leon’s story alongside these events gave weight to the pain of Leon being separated from Jake, because Jake is white and thus adoptable.
 With an absent father, Leon’s only real interaction with people who resemble him are Tufty and his friend Castro at the allotment near where Leon is living.
-Who give him an idea of what it is to be othered.
+They give him an idea of what it is to be othered.

 ‘This is my land,’ says Tufty.
 ‘My piece of earth.
 My fucking land.’
 DC Green puts his hands in his pockets and laughs.
 He throws his head back and laughs so loud that all the fat on his belly wobbles.
 ‘Oh, dear me, Linwood.
 Something rattled your cage, has it?
 You lot make me laugh.
 You’re all the same with your big mouths and your big lips and your “pussy” this and “ras-clat” that.
 But when it comes to it….’